parthgoswami-github/prod/aws_for_beginners/index.md

 Getting certified on AWS have great benefits and you don't have to get certified on all of them.
 Depending on your role/domain/aspirations, you select a specific track and prepare for accordingly.

-The good thing is, AWS certificaion exams are simplified and borken down into different categories.
+The good thing is, AWS certification exams are simplified and borken down into different categories.

 - **Associate**: The associate exams are your more entry level exams,
 - **Professional**: The professional exams build on top of the associate exams with more detail.